 Hazardous materials and wastes from demolition is handled in compliance with the applicable federal, state, and local laws and regulations, including licensing, training of personnel, accumulation limits and times, prevention and response to spills and releases, and reporting and record keeping.
 Any waste material deemed to be hazardous waste will be loaded directly into secure bins and placed on trucks or trailers for transport to an approved offsite waste facility.
 All trucks must be covered and undergo inspection before leaving the site, regardless of contents.

 NASA takes seriously its role as a cultural steward and is committed to managing and protecting the resources found at the site.
-NASA has conducted a number of investigations and surveys of the archaeological resources located in NASA areas at SSFL.
+NASA has conducted multiple investigations and surveys of the archaeological resources located in NASA areas at SSFL.
 NASA is in close communication with tribal authorities through the Sacred Sites Council and the intention is to avoid a disruptive cleanup within archaeological sites.
-The AOC process provides in the underlying “Agreement in Principle” that Native American artifacts that are formally recognized as cultural resources are exceptions to the background cleanup requirement.
+The AOC process provides in the underlying "Agreement in Principle" that Native American artifacts that are formally recognized as cultural resources are exceptions to the background cleanup requirement.
 If any excavation is required within an archaeological site, NASA will consult with the State Historic Preservation Officer and Native American Tribes to develop and execute a mitigation plan.
 Professional archaeologists will complete any necessary data recovery, with Native American monitors overseeing all activities.

 The Santa Susana Field Laboratory contains one of the last remaining wildlife habitat corridors in the Southern California region and NASA is committed to protecting the valuable natural resources found on the site.
 As part of this effort, NASA has collected and compiled field data, providing a comprehensive account of the varied landscape and biological resources on the property it administers at SSFL.
 This information is used in the planning and implementation of demolition and other cleanup activities.
 Before any fieldwork can begin, a certified biologist must conduct a formal biological survey to look for sensitive plant and animal species.
 In addition, workers are trained to identify federal- and state-listed species.
 If one of the listed species is observed during operations, activity will halt and a qualified wildlife biologist will be called to the site.
 If the species is validated as a listed species, the U.S. Fish and Wildlife Service or California Department of Fish and Wildlife will be consulted and additional mitigation measures will be developed.

 NASA personnel are involved in meetings with members of the community, regulators, elected officials, and with Boeing and DOE about the SSFL site.
 NASA attends these meetings, sometimes as presenter, and at other times to listen and to answer questions.
 NASA attends meetings of environmental, community and other interest groups where possible given staffing constraints.
-For more information please contact Lori Manes, NASA SSFL Community Outreach Coordinator, at (818) 806-8834 or via email at firstname.lastname@example.org.
+For more information please contact Lori Manes with NASA SSFL Community Outreach at (818) 806-8834 or via email at email@example.com.